DL1961

 DL1961 is a global premium denim brand that is carried in hundreds of stores.
+The company uses renewable energy from solar panels for their factory operations.
+According to the DL1961 CEO, Zahra Ahmed, the brand is "centered around innovation and technology".

+History

 The brand was founded in 2008 using XFIT LYCRA, a fabric it has patented.
 XFIT is a cotton-wrapped Lycra thread intertwined with polyester made by DL parent company ADM Denim, which was founded by Faisal and Meliha Ahmed.
 The company uses an eco-friendly manufacturing process that it introduced in 2013 to use less water, waste, and dye.
 The brand has a maternity line.

-The company uses renewable energy from solar panels for their factory operations.
-According to the DL1961 CEO, Zahra Ahmed, the brand is "centered around innovation and technology".
+Recognition

 According to Vogue journalist, Liana Satenstein, DL1961 is "known for its jumpsuits and easygoing styles".
 Chicago Tribune journalist Alexia Elejalde-Ruiz says the brand is known for its "four-way stretch, designed to be slimming and to prevent sagging".
 Glamour journalist Fawnia Soo Hoo described the brand as "The high-tech, eco-chic jean".